-3. Volume data structure
+2. Volume data structure

-There is currently a great deal of research interest in finding methods to define, model or fit volume/surface data using real functions $f: R^3 \rightarrow R$ .
-Amongst the reasons that motivate this interest, we draw attention to the wide variety of geometric operations that are available, the straightforward evaluation of the position of a point in regards to the surface and the possibility to choose and adapt the visualisation accuracy from the surface equation.
+There is currently a great deal of research interest in finding methods to define, model or fit volume/surface data using real continuous potential functions f: $R^3 \rightarrow R$.
+Among the reasons that motivate this interest, we draw attention to the wide variety of geometric operations that are available, the straightforward evaluation of the position of a point in regards to the surface and the possibility to choose and adapt the visualisation accuracy from the surface equation.

-A volume described by a potential function f: $R^3 \rightarrow R$ is defined as follows: The set of points p(x,y,z) for which f(x,y,z)=0 defines the surface and the set of points p for which $f(x,y,z)<0^a$ defines the inside of the volume.
+A volume described by a potential function f: $\mathbb{R}^3 \rightarrow \mathbb{R}$ is defined as follows: The set of points p(x,y,z) for which f(x,y,z)=0 defines the surface and the set of points p for which $f(x,y,z)<0^1$ defines the inside of the volume.
 This representation is implicit and the generated zero isosurface is commonly called an implicit surface.
-Primitives fi thus defined are transformed or combined by composing them with operators $\phi: \mathbb{R}^n \to \mathbb{R}$ where n is the number of primitives [28].
+Primitives f_i thus defined are transformed or combined by composing them with operators φ : $\mathbb{R}^n \rightarrow \mathbb{R}$, where n is the number of primitives [17].
 The result of an operation $F=\phi(f_1,..,f_n)$ is a new primitive also defined as a volume.
 Operations on primitives are organised in hierarchical structures like CSG trees.
 Leaves are the primitives and nodes are operators.
 At each node, the new equation is a composition of the combined or transformed primitives.
-This implies that the equation complexity grows with the size of the tree.
-With even a small number of levels, the function evaluation becomes expensive in computing time and rendering the shape in interactive time becomes more difficult.
-Moreover, while a fast evaluation of combined functions fi at the surface level is sufficient to interactively compose primitives with classical Boolean composition operators [31], Boolean operators with soft transition require, in addition, fast evaluation in the transition area [11,32,9] and Boolean composition with free-form transition requires fast evaluation in the whole modelling space because the stretch of the transition is not predictable before it has been created.
+This implied that the equation complexity grows with the size of the tree.
+With even a small number of levels, the function evaluation become expensive in computing time and rendering the shape in interactive time become more difficult.
+Moreover, while a fast evaluation of combined functions f_i at the surface level is sufficient to interactively compose primitives with classical Boolean composition operators [26], Boolean operators with soft transition require, in addition, fast evaluation in the transition area [21,27,18] and Boolean composition with "functionally defined" transition requires fast evaluation in the whole modelling space because the stretch of the transition is not predictable before it has been created.

 A formal visualisation of the potential function is not possible in most cases, the potential function must be sampled and, therefore, the reconstructed isosurface will always be an approximation to the initial function.
 To allow the computation time to depend only on the equation complexity of the applied operation or of the imported primitive, we store the potential in a regular voxel grid at each level of the tree (leaves and nodes).
 The grid furnishes the sampled representation of the potential field.
-Thus, this method takes advantage of the fact that direct rendering of a voxel grid is possible [33], and the loss of time generated by the construction of an intermediate structure (usually a triangular mesh) to visualise the surface is avoided.
-ADFs or adaptive irregular grids are not used because we need to construct the grid as fast as possible without the problem of expensive computations while interpolating the values in the discrete structure to evaluate the field at a point p of R. Furthermore, the use of regular grids allow us to integrate most of the volume primitives and operators in our model (as explained in Section 2).
+Thus, this method takes advantage of the fact that direct rendering of a voxel grid is possible [28], and the loss of time generated by the construction of an intermediate structure (usually a triangular mesh) to visualise the surface is avoided.
+ADFs or adaptive irregular grids are not used because we need to construct the grid as fast as possible without the problem of discontinuities while interpolating the values in the grid to evaluate the field at a point p of \mathbb{R}^3 .